How OMERS launched a Peer Matching campaign — straight from the heart

 Inspiring generosity, solidarity and community

-What started as a top-down initiative led by executives is becoming a grassroots movement led by OMERS employees.
-Since the campaign, several employees have created their own peer matching appeals, ranging from a global NGO, World Bicycle Relief, to a local hospital.
+What started as a top-down initiative led by executives is becoming a grassroots movement led by OMERS’ employees.
+Since the campaign, several employees have created their own Peer Matching appeals, including for a global NGO, World Bicycle Relief and a local hospital.

 Investing in goodwill